 Other

 Prof. Panwar, the ECE department, head gave an overview of the student recruitment efforts.
 (See slides for details).
 It was emphasized that students are a key focus of the department.
 By several metrics, the ECE graduate students – both PhD and masters – have improved dramatically.
-In addition, the department has reallocated significant funds to funds for graduate students.
+In addition, the department has reallocated significant funds for graduate students.

 Prof. Rangan described the ERC effort presented at the 2014 board meeting (See slides).
 NYU WIRELSS along with other academic institutions and the support of affiliate members applied for an ERC in circuits and photonics for massive phased arrays in the sub-THz regime.
 While the proposal made it to the final round, it was not one of the four proposals funded.
 Nevertheless, the proposal built several contacts that could provide avenues of research going forward.
 The affiliates support was appreciated.